 SUBVERTING SEXUAL IDENTITY & SOCIAL CLASS IN BRITISH CINEMA

-In The Servant James Fox stars as the handsome, carefree and hard-drinking British aristocrat Tony, who has just bought a new home in London and hires a manservant named Hugo (Dirk Bogarde) to care and cook for him.
-The relationship between Tony and Hugo becomes more and more complicated as the film progresses.
+In The Servant, Fox stars as the handsome, carefree and hard-drinking British aristocrat Tony, who has just bought a new home in London and hires a manservant named Hugo (Dirk Bogarde) to care and cook for him.
+The relationship between Tony and Hugo becomes more and more tangled and intertwined as the film progresses.
 There are class differences between the two men as well as an underlying sexual tension that threatens to surface throughout the entire film.
 Their blossoming friendship is tested when Tony’s ill-mannered girlfriend Susan (Wendy Craig) seems to become annoyed as well as jealous of Hugo, while Hugo seems equally annoyed and jealous of Susan.
 Susan finally asks Tony to get rid of Hugo but he refuses.
 Soon afterward Hugo hires his “sister” Vera (Sara Miles) to help care for and clean-up after Tony.
 At first Tony seems extremely disinterested in Vera but Hugo finds various ways to force them together.
-When Tony finally decides to consummate his relationship with her the audience is forced to wonder if Tony was only attracted to Vera because (he thought) she was Hugo’s sister?
-If Vera was just any girl, would he pay her much attention?
-After Tony discovers the truth about Vera he fires them both but soon afterward Tony can’t resist hiring Hugo again.
+When Tony finally decides to consummate his relationship with her the audience is forced to wonder if Tony was only attracted to Vera because he thought she was Hugo’s sister?
+If Vera was just any girl, would he have paid her any attention?
+After Tony discovers an uncomfortable truth about Vera he fires them both but soon afterward Tony can’t resist hiring Hugo again.

 Together Hugo and Tony resume playing house together and act more like an old married couple than master and servant.
 This facade hides the fact that Hugo wants Tony’s privilege and wealth while Tony desperately wants Hugo’s acceptance and companionship.
 Hugo begins using his powers of persuasion over Tony and soon Tony becomes a prisoner in his own home; trapped by Hugo’s domineering personality as well as his own reliance on alcohol.
 As their relationship becomes more and more codependent a simple game of hide & seek between the two men suddenly turns into something much more sinister and subversive.
 A complex struggle for power and class hierarchy, as well as sexual domination, seems to be taking place between them when Hugo taunts Tony with veiled threats of “You’ve got a guilty secret!” while Tony hides like a petrified child terrified of incomprehensible demons he is unwilling to face.

 In King Rat, Fox plays a British Royal Air Force Officer named Peter Marlowe who’s trapped in a Malaysian prisoner-of-war camp run by the Japanese during WW2.
 In the film, Peter or “Pete” is taken under the wing of an American Corporal called “King” (George Segal) after he spots the young British officer conversing with locals and speaking Malay.
-King thinks Peter could be useful to him so he gives him some cigarettes and a meal with the hope that he will join his motley crew of con-artists who are manipulating the prisoners under the watchful eyes of the Japanese military.
+King thinks Peter could be useful to him so he gives him some cigarettes and a meal with the hope that he will join his motley crew of con-artists manipulating fellow prisoners under the watchful eyes of the Japanese military.
 Soon the handsome and somewhat naive Peter is being ordered around by the low ranking corporal King.
 It’s easy to simply view King Rat as a brutal WW2 buddy movie or prison film about men trying to survive any way they can in terrible circumstances, which it is.
-But underlying that is the complex relationship between Peter and King that is at the center of King Rat and seems to transform the film into something much more sublime.
+But underlying this is the complex relationship between Peter and King at the center of King Rat, which transforms the film into something much more subversive and sublime.

 When Peter confronts King in a fit of desperation at the end of King Rat and asks, “Don’t you remember what we had?” it brings deeper meaning to the relationship between these two men of different backgrounds, class and rank.
 At the end of the film, Peter runs through the camp in a desperate attempt to see King one last time before he leaves with his American comrades but Peter never gets to say goodbye.
 The silent and stoic pain James Fox manages to manifest for his role after his character realizes that he won’t ever see King again is hard to watch.
 Peter’s identity, much like Tony’s in The Servant, seems to have been shaped by his own disregard of social class and within the confines of the prison camp as well as his deep emotional attachment to another man.
 At the end of King Rat, James Fox is sent adrift once again and left unsure of his place in the world and where he stands.

-After a small but memorable role in the interesting dramatic film The Chase (1966), James Fox returned to lighthearted roles in comedies like Thoroughly Modern Millie (1967) and Arabella (1967), until taking on the role of Chas in Performance (filmed in 1968, but not released until 1970) where Fox would once again play a man struggling with his social conditioning as well as his sexual identity.
+After a small but memorable role in The Chase (1966), Fox returned to lighthearted roles in comedies like Thoroughly Modern Millie (1967) and Arabella (1967), until taking on the role of Chas in Performance (filmed in 1968, but not released until 1970) where he would once again play a man struggling with his social conditioning as well as his sexual identity.

 THE END OF A DECADE